Affine geometric description of thermodynamics: Preliminaries

 \subsection{Thermodynamics and existing geometric formulations}

 In this subsection necessary background of thermodynamics for this study is briefly summarized.
 Symbols introduced here for thermodynamic quantities are duplicated with symbols for geometry introduced in Section\,\ref{section-preliminary-Affine-geometry}.
-These duplicated symbols are identified when affine geometric thermodynamics is constructed.
+These duplicated symbols become consistent when affine geometric thermodynamics is constructed.
 In addition, thermodynamic processes in this paper are assumed to be quasi-static for simplicity.